 Pythagoras BC 570 – BC 495 Greek philosopher and mathematician

-It is said that Pythagoras used music to heal the body and the emotions.
+It is said that Pythagoras used music to heal the body and emotions.
 His understanding of vibrating strings led him to discover the relationship between the tone and the ratio of the strings.

-He said that the movement, rhythm and vibration of every atom as well as every planet in the universe produce a particular sound.
+He said that the movement, rhythm and vibration of every atom and every planet in the universe produce a particular sound.

 Pythagoras believed that music contributed greatly to health when used correctly.
 He called his method “musical medicine”.

 His followers would sing certain chants in unison.
 Other times his followers employed music as medicine.
 Certain melodies and harmonies were composed to cure the passions of the soul-emotions like anger and aggression.

-The concepts of vibrating energy that are supporting the modern string theory are what give foundation to what we know today as energy medicine or vibrational medicine.
+The concepts of vibrating energy supporting the modern string theory give the foundation to what we know today as energy medicine or vibrational medicine.

-In his book Vibrational Medicine, Dr. Richard Gerber defines vibrational medicine as medicine that is directed toward an understanding of energy and vibration, and how they interact with molecular structure and organismic balance.
+In his book Vibrational Medicine, Dr Richard Gerber defines vibrational medicine as medicine directed toward an understanding of energy and vibration and how they interact with molecular structure and organismic balance.

 Evidence of Vibrational Energy

 How do we know what the ancient practitioner and philosophers were saying about sound is true?
 Is there any evidence today that sound and vibration can affect matter or interact with the molecular structure of our bodies to stimulate healing?
 And if there is, can we measure their effects?

 Here is some compelling and interesting evidence of how sound vibrations affect the material world.